viktalks/Kubernetes-app-prj/README.md

 # 🚀 Dockerize & Deploy on AKS - Assignment 3

-This project shows how to containerize a simple Node.js app and deploy it to Azure Kubernetes Service (AKS) using Kubernetes manifests and optional Helm templating.
+This project shows how to containerize a simple Node.js app and deploy it to Azure Kubernetes Service (AKS) using Kubernetes manifests.

 ---